 GRE vs GMAT: What should I know for GRE or GMAT?

-Do some research before taking GRE or GMAT tests, which are offered on a daily basis at most different testing centers across the United States.
+Do some research before taking GRE or GMAT tests, which are offered on a daily basis at most different test centers across the United States.
 The GRE website offers information about what topics will be covered on each section of their exams, how long each section will take, and much more!
 For GRE information click here.
 GMAT offers similar preparation and practice resources, so be sure to check out their site for more info!
 Click here for GMAT options.

 GRE vs GMAT: What should I bring to GRE or GMAT?

 Bring all of the necessary documentation.
 If you plan to take a GRE exam in person then you’ll need two forms of identification as well as your social security number; if you plan to take your GRE test by mail then a private personal ID is required along with either GRE school code (if applicable) OR institutional PIN which can typically be obtained from the institution directly or through online research.
-Bring your materials and arrive early on the day of testing, it fff4c gives you time to double-check the information that you have provided (name, address, etc.) GRE and GMAT tests are typically offered on a daily basis; GRE test times can vary based on the testing center while GMAT test times are all the same.
+Bring your materials and arrive early on the day of testing, it gives you time to double-check the information that you have provided (name, address, etc.) GRE and GMAT tests are typically offered on a daily basis; GRE test times can vary based on the testing center while GMAT test times are all the same.